 In experiments, the scientists tested the antibody fragments on mice suffering from symptoms of rheumatism and gout.

-†After administration of the nanobodies, the rodents’ inflammation and health status improved significantly“, first author Damien Bertheloot of the University Hospital Bonn summarizes the results.
+†After administration of the nanobodies, the rodents’ inflammation, and health status improved significantly“, first author Damien Bertheloot of the University Hospital Bonn summarizes the results.
 After just a few hours, the symptoms of the inflammation disappeared, leaving the animals largely symptom-free.
 In addition, the concentration of immune cells and inflammatory messengers in the tissue decreased.

 In cell culture experiments, the researchers were also able to observe that the nanobodies prevented the formation and proliferation of extracellular ASC complexes.
 Like prions or misdirected amyloid proteins, these complexes can also cause ASC proteins to clump together.
 This leads to an increase in ASC complexes, which could, however, be prevented by using the nanobodies.
 At the same time, the desired function of the intracellular ASC molecules is preserved.

-Also working in Alzheimer’s?
+Also, working with Alzheimer’s?

 The team sees the potential to fight chronic inflammation in their results and the nanobodies.
-In further research steps, they now want to investigate whether these nanobodies also work against ASC spots in the brain and thus limit the formation of amyloid plaques that are typical of Alzheimer’s disease. †Perhaps it is possible to slow down this process using our nanobodiessaid Franklin.
+In further research steps, they now want to investigate whether these nanobodies also work against ASC spots in the brain and thus limit the formation of amyloid plaques that are typical of Alzheimer’s disease. †Perhaps it is possible to slow down this process using our nanobodies said, Franklin.